 With Top Villas, booking a stay couldn’t be easier.
 All you need to do is follow our simple online booking process and you can secure your dream vacation home instantly without any phone calls or fuss.
-Our website makes it easy to check availability, get a quote and book instantly online.
-Alternatively, you can submit an enquiry and we’ll get straight back to you.
+Our website makes it easy to check availability, get a quote, and book instantly online.
+Alternatively, you can submit an inquiry and we’ll get straight back to you.

 You can see our full range of Smoky Mountains cabins and lodging here.